Cottage Cheese Mashed Potatoes (High Protein)

 A container of cottage cheese being blended with an immersion blender.

-1. In a small sauté pan, melt 2 tbsp butter and sauté garlic for 1-2 minutes.
+1. In a small sautรฉ pan, melt 2 tbsp butter and sautรฉ garlic for 1-2 minutes.

 Mashed potatoes with cottage cheese poured on top in a clear bowl.

-1. Next stir in the sour cream, parmesan cheese, milk, salt, pepper and blended cottage cheese.
+1. Next stir in the sour cream, parmesan cheese, milk, salt, pepper and blended cottage cheese mixture.
 Combine well and add any additional salt and pepper to your preference.
+If you prefer a thinner mashed potato consistency, add a splash of milk until you get your desired consistency.

 Cottage cheese mashed potatoes being mixed in a clear bowl.

-1. Transfer to a serving bowl and drizzle with an additional tablespoon of melted butter before serving.
+1. Transfer to a serving bowl and drizzle with a little butter before serving.
 Garnish with chives and enjoy!

-A white bowl of cottage cheese mashed potatoes with a spoon in the bowl.
+A bowl of cottage cheese mashed potatoes with butter and chives.

 Love this recipe?
 Make sure to give it a 5-star rating below and tag me on Instagram @the.balanced.nutritionist!